-Washington, DC – Today, President Obama and the Environmental Protection Agency (EPA) announced the first-ever nationwide standard for mercury and air toxics pollution from power plants.
+WASHINGTON, DC – Today, President Obama and the Environmental Protection Agency (EPA) announced the first-ever nationwide standard for mercury and air toxics pollution from power plants.
 A record 907,000 Americans submitted comments on the standard, which is expected to cut toxic mercury pollution from power plants by 90 percent.

 Power plants are the largest single source of mercury pollution in the U.S., and exposure to mercury and other air toxics is linked to cancer, heart disease, neurological damage, birth defects, asthma attacks and premature death.
-Florida emits the 15th most mercury from its power plants and the effects can be seen in mercury levels of Everglades’ wildlife like the Florida panther.

 Right now, mercury pollution is so widespread that one in ten American women of childbearing age has enough mercury in her blood to put her baby at risk, should she become pregnant.
 By limiting emissions of mercury and air toxics from power plants, the Obama administration’s new standard is expected to prevent 130,000 cases of childhood asthma symptoms and save 11,000 lives every year.

-The new life-saving standard announced today has widespread public support in Florida and nationwide.
+The new life-saving standard announced today has widespread public support in Maryland and nationwide.
 Last summer, roughly 907,000 Americans submitted comments on the new standards—the most comments ever received for an EPA rule—and the vast majority of them were in support of the standard.

 “It’s abundantly clear that Marylanders and people across the country want cleaner air, healthier kids, and less toxic pollution spewed into our air, and thankfully, President Obama and EPA are taking action,” said Bucci.
 “This landmark standard will improve the quality of life for Maryland families and protect children today and for generations to come from known poisons.”